andrewisoko/contraband_game/README.md

 3) Run "pip install contraband_game" to install the package.

-4) RUn  "python -m contraband_game.main" to start the game.
+4) Run  "python -m contraband_game.main" to start the game.